 Check the Texas Integrated Eligibility Redesign System (TIERS) to verify if either Form H1200, Application for Assistance – Your Texas Benefits, has already been submitted for the NF stay, or the individual already has full Medicaid eligibility for a type program applicable to the STAR+PLUS HCBS program.

-Contact or attempt to contact the NF resident/responsible party by phone to explain the Medicaid application process, when applicable, the selection of a managed care organization (MCO) and the importance of promptly returning the forms that PSU staff mail to the individual.
+Contact or attempt to contact the NF resident or authorized representative (AR) by phone to explain the Medicaid application process, when applicable, the selection of a managed care organization (MCO) and the importance of promptly returning the forms that PSU staff mail to the individual.

-Inform the NF resident during the phone contact that he or she may change the MCO in which he or she is enrolled at any time after one full calendar month of the STAR+PLUS HCBS program provision.
+Inform the NF resident during the phone contact that he or she may change the MCO in which he or she is enrolled at any time after one full month of the STAR+PLUS HCBS program provision.

-Send Form H1200, when applicable, and the appropriate STAR+PLUS MCO enrollment packet to the NF resident/responsible party.
+Send Form H1200, when applicable, and the appropriate STAR+PLUS MCO enrollment packet to the NF resident or responsible party.

-Check the Community Services Interest List (CSIL) to see if the resident is already on the STAR+PLUS HCBS program CSIL.
+Check the Community Services Interest List (CSIL) to see if the resident is already on the STAR+PLUS HCBS program interest list.
 If not, add and immediately release the individual from the STAR+PLUS HCBS program interest list.

 Refer the individual for relocation assistance by completing Form 1579, Referral for Relocation Services.